 Does Your Cottage Need Repairs or Cleaning?

-The Board of Trustees no longer recommends various local contractors and persons offering services for cottage maintenance/repair.
+The Board of Trustees no longer recommends various local contractors and persons offering services for cottage maintenance, repair or cleaning.